Anasqabbal/Inception/README.md

 there another type of caches called (Runtime cache). creat temporary files and this files created by teh app to make it run faster. like the caches in google chrom when you remove it you need to reenter the information. and these caches created by the app itself.

+## docker network
+docker network allows containers to communicate with each other and with the external world.
+`docker network create`

 ## Metadata in docker
 Metadata in Docker means information about the image or container. not teh actual code or app. like using the ENVIRONMENT variables. using the instruction ENV in Dockerfile or using EXPOSE. just to provide additionatl inforamtion. and it is useful for organizing ,  documentating